Pair skating: Spin combinations

 Both junior and senior pair teams must perform one pair spin combination, which may begin with a fly spin, during their free skating programs.
-Pair spin combinations must have at least eight revolutions, which must be counted from "the entry of the spin until its exit".
-If spins are done with less than two revolutions, pairs receive zero points; if they have less than three revolutions, they are considered a skating movement, not a spin.
-Pair teams cannot, except for a short step when changing directions, stop while performing a rotation.
-Spins must have at least two different basic positions, with two revolutions in each position performed by both partners anywhere within the spin; full value for pair spin combinations are awarded only when both partners perform all three basic positions.
-A spin executed in both clockwise and counter-clockwise directions is considered one spin.
-When a team simultaneously performs spins in both directions that immediately follow each other, they earn more points, but they must execute a minimum of three revolutions in each direction without any changes in position.
+Pair spin combinations must have at least eight revolutions; the minimum number of required revolutions "must be counted from the entry of the spin until its exit".
+Spins must have at least two different basic positions, with two revolutions in each position performed by both partners anywhere within the spin; full value for pair spin combinations is awarded only when both partners perform all three basic positions.